Relintai/pandemonium_engine_docs/03_usage/17_performance/06_batching.md

 - The canvas layer.
 - `YSort` nodes.

-Note:

-    You can group similar objects together for easier batching.
+Note: You can group similar objects together for easier batching.
 While doing so is not a requirement on your part, think of it as an optional approach that can improve performance in some cases.
-See the `doc_batching_diagnostics` section to help you make this decision.

 #### A trick